Thomas C. Allen, Ph.D.

 Coordinator of the Environmental Science Track

-Dr. Jeff French assists in administration of multiple departments in the College of Science and Mathematics.
+Dr. Jeffrey French assists in administration of multiple departments in the College of Science and Mathematics.
 He also teaches courses in ecology, natural resource management, environmental science, and genetics.
 He earned his doctorate from the University of South Carolina in 2008 after managing a graduate program there from 2000 to 2005.
 He came to NGU in 2007 for the opportunity to direct his academic service towards the higher service of Christ.
 He enjoys spending time with his wife Karyn at home in Greer, S.C., and playing guitar with his son Jake.
 They are members of Earle Street Baptist Church in Greenville, S.C.